segmentio/segment-docs/src/engage/audiences/generative-audiences.md

 - Try different prompts.
 If you don't receive what you want on the first try, rewrite your prompt.
 Submitting a new prompt replaces existing conditions.
 - Preview your audience to ensure you're matching with the correct profiles prior to moving on to the next step.

-> success ""
+### View events and traits in your workspace

-> As your writing your prompt, you can view traits and events that are active in your workspace from the audience builder.
-In the builder, after you add a condition, click the property field for a dropdown of active and inactive traits and events in your workspace. <br>
+As your writing your prompt, you can view traits and events that are active in your workspace from the audience builder.
+After you add a condition in the builder, click the property field for a dropdown of active and inactive traits or events in your workspace.

-> You can also use the Profile explorer (**Unify** > **Profile explorer**) to view specific events and traits that are in your Segment space. <br>
+You can also use the Profile explorer (**Unify** > **Profile explorer**) to view specific events and traits that are in your Segment space.

->
-> Learn more about [using existing events and traits](/docs/engage/audiences/#building-an-audience) to build audiences.
+Learn more about [using existing events and traits](/docs/engage/audiences/#building-an-audience) to build audiences.

 > warning ""
 > Due to a [limited space schema](#limited-space-schema), CustomerAI may not recognize some events or traits that are inactive in your workspace.